pbhatt66/Command-line-Shell/README.md

 Overview:
 - Interactive Mode:
+    - Used to run 1 cmd at a time
 - Batch Mode:
+    - Used to run all the given cmds one after another, until exit cmd is reached
+    - or will stop at EOF.

 Important Notes:
+- testing batchmode with our .sh file: use the cmd in the Makefile. "make batchmodetest"
+- quotes:
+    mysh does not deal with quotes. there are just treated as normal characters
 - escaped space:
     mysh does not deal with spaces in file names or dir. in a normal terminal they are dealt with by escaping the space:('\ ')